Baudwin/hello_computing_challenge/README.md

 ## Description
-This is a dockerized angulaer application served via a node server.
+This is a dockerized angular application served via a node server.

 ## Prerequisites
 Docker